ayumi-b/inspirationals/README.md

 In order to be able to enter new inspirations by our wisdom leaders, I want to add the latest and greatest quotes.

 Usage Example:
 > ./inspirationals manage
+outputs
-  1. Add a Dr. Phil quote
+> 1. Add a Dr. Phil quote
-  2. Add a Tiger Mom quote
+> 2. Add a Tiger Mom quote
-  3. List all Dr. Phil quotes
+> 3. List all Dr. Phil quotes
-  4. List all Tiger Mom quotes
+> 4. List all Tiger Mom quotes
-  5. Exit
+> 5. Exit
+user input:
 > 2
+outputs
-  Please type in your 'Tiger Mom' quote.
+>Please type in your 'Tiger Mom' quote. user input:
 > Go practice piano.
+outputs
-  Go practice piano.
+> Go practice piano.
-  Would you like to?
+> Would you like to?
-  1. Add
+> 1. Add
-  2. Edit
+> 2. Edit
-  3. Exit
+> 3. Exit
+user input:
 > 1
+outputs
-  "Go practice piano." has been added.
+> "Go practice piano." has been added.
-  1. Add a Dr. Phil quote
+> 1. Add a Dr. Phil quote
-  2. Add a Tiger Mom quote
+> 2. Add a Tiger Mom quote
-  3. List all Dr. Phil quotes
+> 3. List all Dr. Phil quotes
-  4. List all Tiger Mom quotes
+> 4. List all Tiger Mom quotes
-  5. Exit
+> 5. Exit

 ### Editing an Existing Quote